 I ordered a flatliner with skim and topped it with nutmeg.
 I am SO obsessed with this little nutmeg grinder.
 I bought one immediately after.
 I can’t wait to use it for fresh nutmeg in my baking this fall.

 The walk back was so gorgeous.
 We really lucked out with a beautiful weekend.

-I quickly showered, got dressed, and did my hair so I could go visit with Kona and Shaughna!
+I quickly showered, got dressed, and did my hair to visit with Kona and Shauna!
 I loved seeing these two!
-They’re moving to Hawaii in a couple of months and I’m going to be so sad when they leave.
-I won’t be sad visiting them though!
+They’re moving to Hawaii in a couple of months, and I’m going to be so sad when they leave.
+I won’t be sad visiting them, though!
 Kona LOVED his dog treat I got him.
 He stole the bag and ran around with it.